MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 >
 > - **Limit unplanned charges for your workspace.** You can set a daily cap in both Application Insights and Log Analytics.
 >
 > - **Review costs like regional pricing and available pricing tiers regularly.** The most significant charges for most Azure Monitor implementations are typically ingestion and retention of data in your Log Analytics workspaces.
-For more information, see [Azure Monitor Logs cost calculations and options](/azure/azure-monitor/logs/cost-logs) or visit the [Cost Optimization section](azure-log-analytics.md#design-checklist-for-cost-optimization) in the Log Analytics service guide.
+For more information, see [Azure Monitor Logs cost calculations and options](/azure/azure-monitor/logs/cost-logs) or the [Cost Optimization section](azure-log-analytics.md#design-checklist-for-cost-optimization) in the Log Analytics service guide.
 >
 > - **Remove or optimize legacy, unneeded, and underutilized components of your application monitoring solution regularly.** [Edit ApplicationInsights.config](/azure/azure-monitor/app/configuration-with-applicationinsights-config) to turn off collection modules that you don't need.
-For example, you might decide that performance counters or dependency data aren't required.
+For example, you might decide that performance counters or dependency data isn't required.
 Use telemetry filters or processors in code to help optimize component costs by not logging or sampling irrelevant calls.
 >
 > - **Optimize environment costs.** Determine the [number of Application Insights resources](/azure/azure-monitor/app/create-workspace-resource?tabs=bicep#how-many-application-insights-resources-should-i-deploy) you need and where to deploy them.
 Optimize log levels and metrics collected per environment to manage costs effectively.
 For example, production environments might require different logging levels compared to development environments.
 >